hmans/three-elements/README.md

 </three-game>
 ```

-Now for a little fun experiment, open your browser's devtools, inspect your DOM, and change the value of the `scale` attribute -- you will see the change immediately reflected in your 3D scene!
+Now for a little fun experiment: open your browser's devtools, inspect your DOM, and change the value of the `scale` attribute -- you will see the change immediately reflected in your 3D scene.
+Reactivity at work!

 ### Ticker events